watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/README.md

 }
 ```
 Similary to the `must` type query, this query only return results with the `title` field containing "a specific title".
 The difference is that the `filter` clause doesn't contribute to the scores of the search results.

+**When you configure custom filters in the `Advanced Elasticsearch Settings` in the Search integration, they will be used as `filter` clauses.**
 #### must_not
 ```json
 {